gentooboontoo/js-quantities/Readme.md

 * div(other): Divide. other can be string, number or quantity.

 ### Text output
-    qty.units(); // returns the unit parts of the quantity without the scalar
+    qty.toString(target_units); // if target_units string passed, the unit will first be converted to target_units before output. qty.units(); // returns the unit parts of the quantity without the scalar

 Tests